lydiawdesign/Third-Party-APIs-Work-Day-Scheduler-LW/README.md

 WHEN I click into a timeblock
 THEN I can enter an event

+- I used a text area (bootstrap) so that the user is able to input their event, then I added a save button so that the user is able to store that data.
+In javascript, I linked the save button to the local storage to keep the data visible.

 WHEN I click the save button for that timeblock